Junior Fellows Overview

-Junior Fellows will be placed at one of the Federal Statistical Agencies.
-Junior Fellows will be expected to work 40 hours a week (May 30, 2017 - August 4, 2017) on tasks associated with the development, deployment, and analysis of surveys.
+Junior Fellows will be placed at various statistical and survey organizations.
+Junior Fellows will be expected to work 40 hours a week on tasks associated with the development, deployment, and analysis of surveys.
 Each fellowship is unique and tasks vary significantly from cognitive interviewing to data cleaning to interviewer training to imputation to data analysis.
 In order to ensure a rewarding experience for all, we attempt to match Junior Fellows with positions based on interest and experience.

 In addition to working, Junior Fellows will attend weekly seminars covering a variety of aspects of survey methodology as well as visit other Federal Statistical Agencies to broaden their understanding of and exposure to the Federal Statistical System.
 Finally, you'll meet graduate faculty of the Joint Program in Survey Methodology (JPSM) and technical leaders in the industry who will answer questions you may have about advanced education and career paths.

 Each Junior Fellow can expect to be paid, at a minimum, $6,000 over 10 weeks.

 Housing is also provided as part of the fellowship.